elatov/elatov.github.io/_posts/2013-01-22-rhcsa-and-rhce-chapter-3-disks-and-partitioning.md

     3 8 19 - faulty spare /dev/sdb3

 We can see the device is set as faulty.
-Now let&#8217;s remove the disk completely from the raid:
+Now let's remove the disk completely from the raid:

     [root@rhel01 ~]# mdadm /dev/md0 -r /dev/sdb3
     mdadm: hot removed /dev/sdb3 from /dev/md0